StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-2/romans-2-12-16-wait-are-gentiles-held-to-looser-standards-and-excused-due-to-their-ignorance-of-the-law/_index.md

 ---
-title: "Romans 2:12-16 - Wait, are Gentiles held to looser standards and excused due to their ignorance of the Law?"
+title: Romans 2:12-16 - Wait, are Gentiles held to looser standards and excused due to their ignorance of the Law?
 weight: 60
 layout: content-page
 ---